October is National Domestic Violence Awareness and Prevention Month

 The U.S. Department of Justice’s National Elder Fraud Hotline, operated by OVC, provides services to adults ages 60 and older who may be victims of financial fraud.
 If you or someone you know is a victim of elder fraud, we encourage you to call the Hotline at 833-FRAUD-11 (833-372-8311).

 Tech Safety App

-The free Tech Safety App offers resources for victims of technology-facilitated stalking or abuse and walks users through how a particular technology could be misused, what they can do about it, and offers users safety tips on how to increase their safety and privacy.
+The Tech Safety App offers resources for victims of technology-facilitated stalking or abuse and helps users understand how technology can be misused, what they can do about it, and provides safety and privacy tips.
 This OVC-funded app was created by National Network to End Domestic Violence.

 Dial into “From the Director’s Desk” with OVC Director Rose

 Every month, Director Kristina Rose updates the field about OVC programs and initiatives to improve options, access, and information for all crime victims and survivors.

 Save the date for the next call, which will be held on Thursday, October 13, 2022, at 3:00 p.m., eastern time.

 Registration is not required.
 To join the Director’s call: